Authorities ID woman killed allegedly by boyfriend, discarded in Bloomington dumpster

-Authorities have identified the woman who was killed allegedly by her boyfriend and discarded in a Bloomington dumpster last week.
+Authorities have identified the woman who was killed allegedly by her boyfriend who then put her body in a Bloomington dumpster last week.

 Samantha S. Farah, 24, suffered numerous stab wounds and other injuries on Sept.
 27 in her Nicollet Court apartment home in the 8900 block of S. Wentworth Avenue, the Hennepin County Medical Examiner's Office said.